alexbishopbootcamp/scramblemail/README.md

 ## Usage

 Visit https://scramble.email/ and sign up.
 Once you are logged in, you will be able to generate addresses by using the extension.

-*Please note that this is a student project and continued operation of the service is not guaranteed.
-Do not use this service for any important accounts.*

 ### Site preview